Mansi-2706/Mansi-2706/README.md

 - 👋 Hello there!
 Welcome to my GitHub profile.
-Here's a short bio to introduce myself as a data analyst:
+Here's a short bio to introduce myself as a Analytics professional:
 -  📊 Data Analysis And Visualization | Problem Solver 🧩
 - 🔎 About Me:
   I am a passionate data analyst with a keen eye for detail and a knack for extracting valuable insights from complex datasets.